Boroux Legacy Gravity Filter

 Stainless-steel gravity dispenser where filtered water sits in a 304 steel lower chamber and pours from a steel spigot with a ceramic valve - the only plastic is in the filter housing.

-Both the upper and lower chambers are 304 stainless steel, and the spigot is stainless with a ceramic valve - so the filtered water dwells in steel and dispenses through steel/ceramic, never sitting in plastic.
-The only plastic is on the filter elements themselves (a BPA-free "stem saver" and hole plugs that seat the carbon filters), which is the unavoidable cartridge-housing concession every gravity system shares.
+Both the upper and lower chambers are 304 stainless steel, and the spigot is stainless with a ceramic valve - so the filtered water dwells in steel and dispenses through steel/ceramic.
+The one plastic in the path is on the filter elements themselves (a BPA-free "stem saver" and hole plugs that seat the carbon filters); water passes through that cartridge housing as it's filtered, which is what lands it at minimal-contact rather than fully no-contact.
+It's the unavoidable cartridge concession every gravity system shares, and far less plastic contact than a plastic pitcher.
 Base washers are silicone.

 What it's made of